 Pudgy little seedlings emerge from the seeds after four to six weeks.
 They look like miniature greenish-pink pencil erasers with a pair of pointed corners, which are the cotyledons or seed leaves.
-As the seedlings grow, a puff of little spines develops on a bump between the cotyledons.
+As the seedlings grow, a puff of tiny spines develops on a bump between the cotyledons.
 Gradually remove the plastic after the seeds have germinated.
-Allow them to grow until they are big enough to touch each other and have a little crown of spines, when you can transfer them in small clumps of four to six plants to individual 2-inch pots.
+Allow them to grow until they are big enough to touch each other and have a small crown of spines, when you can transfer them in small clumps of four to six plants to individual 2-inch (5 cm) pots.
 Being in clumps helps to keep them from being overwatered.

-As the seedlings grow, they begin to look more like a cactus.
+As the seedlings grow, they begin to look more like cacti.
 Plants have little bumps with a cluster of small spines atop each bump, more properly called tubercles, that eventually join together to form the ridges on the cactus.
-When your seedlings fill the pot, unpot them, separate them and give each one its own 2-inch pot.
+When your seedlings fill the pot, unpot them, separate them and give each one its own 2-inch (5 cm) pot.
 Each time they grow to touch the sides of the pot, transplant them to just the next pot size and gradually give them partial sunlight.
-When cacti are 6 inches wide, they can be gradually accustomed to garden conditions and planted outdoors.
+When cacti are 6 inches (15 cm) wide, they can be gradually accustomed to garden conditions and planted outdoors.
 After about 15 years, the plant becomes large enough to flower, and the cycle repeats itself.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus